Recommended spots in Aomori, Hirosaki and Goshogawara to enjoy even on rainy days

 Designated as a prefectural treasure by Aomori Prefecture (an important cultural property in other prefectures)

-To-Ou Gijuku" is a private Christian high school still located in Hirosaki City, founded in 1872 as the first private school in Aomori Prefecture, based on the Hirosaki Domain's "training school".
-Due to the relocation, the site of the school became Otemon Plaza, but within the plaza is a preserved residence of foreign missionaries who were once invited by the Toooku Gijuku, and visitors are free to tour the inside.
+“Tōō Gijuku” is a Christian private high school still located in Hirosaki City today.
+It was founded in 1872 (Meiji 5) as Aomori Prefecture’s first private school, based on the Hirosaki Domain’s domain school, “Keikokan.”Although the school was relocated and the site is now Ote-mon Square, the residence of the foreign missionaries once invited by Tōō Gijuku has been preserved within the square, and visitors are free to tour the interior.

-The Western-style house with red roof and green trim was built in 1900, and the beautiful space with chimneys, fireplaces, and large bay windows is furnished with old furniture and reproduces the lifestyle of the time.
+The Western-style building, with its striking red roof and green trim, was built in 1900 (Meiji 33).
+This beautiful space, featuring a chimney, a fireplace, and large bay windows, is furnished with antique furnishings that recreate the lifestyle of that era.

 The cafe on the first floor is the perfect place to take a break!